bdrupieski/bdrupieski.github.io/_posts/2016-08-01-indeed-tech-job-trends.md

 | Grand Total       | 175,250            | 170,558          | -4,692 | -2.7%          |
 {: alt="Count of C#, Java, C++, and Python jobs within 50 miles for the top 15 cities" }

 Cities very close to each other will tend to share the same number of jobs at 50 miles.
-For example San Francisco and San Jose are similar because they're so close.
+For example, San Francisco and San Jose are similar because they're so close.
 The same holds for Baltimore, Columbia, and Washington, D.C.
 D.C. was the winner for total number of jobs within 25 miles but Silicon Valley takes the lead within 50, however from this data it looks like Silicon Valley is shrinking while D.C. is growing.
 If the trend holds it won't be long before D.C. overtakes Silicon Valley even within 50 miles.

 #### Future work